Wrong way maps in uniformly finite homology and homology of groups: Equivariant setting

 Let us take a look at the following diagram summarizing what we have discussed up to now.
 Keep in mind the maps in Equation~\eqref{eqrwefll222}, note that the dotted arrow is not yet constructed, and the horizontal maps $\HulfG_\ast(X) \to \HulfL_\ast(X)$ and $\HufG_\ast(X) \to \HufL_\ast(X)$ are given by forgetting part of the equivariance:

 In view of Proposition~\ref{prop:homology_BG} it remains to show that the dotted arrow exists and makes the diagram commute.
-To accomplish this we want to apply Theorem~\ref{thm:equiv_loc}, which means that we have to verify its assumptions.
-We have already discussed most of these assumptions in the above paragraph, and the equicontinuous $(q-1)$-connectedness of $X$ was discussed in Example~\ref{exjnksd23}.
-And last, because we assume that $\pi_q(N) \to \pi_q(M)$ is surjective, we conclude that the map $\pi_q(\bar N) \to \pi_q(X)$ is equicontinuously surjective.
+To accomplish this we will apply Theorem~\ref{thm:equiv_loc}, which means that we have to verify its assumptions.
+We have already discussed most of these assumptions in the first paragraph of this proof, and the equicontinuous $(q-1)$-connectedness, resp.~the $q$-connectedness, of $X$ was discussed in Example~\ref{exjnksd23}.
+And last, in the case where we assume that $\pi_q(N) \to \pi_q(M)$ is surjective, we conclude that the map $\pi_q(\bar N) \to \pi_q(X)$ is equicontinuously surjective.
 So we can apply Theorem~\ref{thm:equiv_loc}, which finishes this proof. \end{proof}